 So you’re in Japan, maybe you have lived here for a couple of months ? or even a couple of years? (like me), its time to get a Japanese license (aka 外面切り替え or Gaimen Kirikae).
 You can do this easily by exchanging your existing one.
 Of course, there may be many reasons for this too.
 For example, you might want to take a rent-a-car to get out of the city, participate in Mari-Car with your friends or even need to drive for your job.
-Of course, you are able to use an international license for the first year of your stay in Japan.
+Of course, you can use an international license for the first year of your stay in Japan.
 However, following that you need to register for a Japanese license, which makes more sense and is much more convenient from our perspective …

 In any case, we are here to take you through the process of exchanging your home country’s license for the Japanese variety.
 Furthermore, we hope to eliminate a lot of the confusion to make the process as simple as possible.